top of page

 This is often referred to as a "non-blaming" approach, as the goal is to view our problems as separate from ourselves.
 It is based on the idea that people are experts of their own lives and have the power to create and reframe their own stories.
 We will work to identify your values, as well as the skills associated with them, and externalize the problems you're facing rather than internalize them.

-Narrative Exposure
+Narrative Exposure Therapy

-Through this subset intervention, my clients are guided to establish a chronological narrative of their life, concentrating mainly on traumatic experiences, but also incorporating positive events.
+Clients are guided to establish a chronological narrative of their life, concentrating mainly on traumatic experiences, but also incorporating positive events.
 It is believed that this contextualizes the network of cognitive, affective and sensory memories of an individual’s trauma.
 By expressing the narrative, an individual fills in details of fragmentary memories and develops a coherent autobiographical story.
 In so doing, the memory of a traumatic episode is refined and understood.

 Attachment-Based